Someone-anon-coder/AI_Ecosystem/README.md

 ## Usage

 **Note:** As the project is still under development, usage instructions will be provided in future updates.
+You can read the _progress report_ in "support_files/progress_report" to keep track of what is happening in the project right now.

 ## Contributing